MightyCoderX/LAN-Chat/README.md

 - [x] Make it a working PWA
 - [ ] Revert back to sockets for user login
 - [ ] Send notifications from webworker
+- [ ] Use custom scrollbars instead of the ugly default ones
 - [ ] Fix filenames and variable names for consistency's sake
 - [ ] Limit markdown elements in messages
 - [ ] Organize everything using OOP